The signs of stomach cancer in adults vary widely from one person to another and early warning features may not be present in the earlier stages.

 Select A Topic:

 Early features in humans are very non-specific.
 One common symptom is indigestion.
-You can read my thoughts on the question, is indigestion a sign of a tumor?
+You can read my thoughts on the question, is indigestion a sign of stomach cancer?

 You may feel just generally unwell; more tired than usual or feel something is just not right.
 Fatigue is a common issue.